gergoerdi/clash-pong/README.md

 ## Supported target boards

 * Xilinx ISE toolchain
-  * Papilio One (Spartan-3) with the Arcade MegaBoard
+  * `papilio-one`: Papilio One (Spartan-3) with the Arcade MegaBoard
-  * Papilio Pro (Spartan-6) with the Arcade MegaBoard
+  * `papilio-pro`: Papilio Pro (Spartan-6) with the Arcade MegaBoard

 * Xilinx Vivado toolchain
-  * Nexys A7-50T (Artix-7)
+  * `nexys-a7-50t`: Nexys A7-50T (Artix-7)

 * Intel Quartus toolchain
-  * DE0-Nano (Cyclone IV) with Fen Logic VGA666 adapter
+  * `de0-nano`: DE0-Nano (Cyclone IV) with Fen Logic VGA666 adapter
-  * Arrow DECA (MAX 10)
+  * `arrow-deca`: Arrow DECA (MAX 10)

-* SymbiFlow open source toolchain (experimental, pass `--symbiflow` to `mk` to use it)
+* F4PGA (formerly SymbiFlow) open source toolchain
-  * Nexys A7-50T (Artix-7)
+  * `nexys-a7-50t.f4pga`: Nexys A7-50T (Artix-7)

+Bitfile can be built with e.g. `./mk papilio-pro/bitfile`.
+For some targets, a rule to upload the resulting bitfile is also included, e.g. `./mk arrow-deca/upload`.

-Adding support for other Intel or Xilinx based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least two input pushbuttons.
+Adding support for other Intel, Xilinx, or F4PGA based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least two input pushbuttons.

 Targeting other FPGA toolchains will require adding support in the Shake rules.
 Alternatively, you can always just run Clash, and import